arktekk/rest-workshop/exercises/03-media-types/ads-r-us-api.md

 }
 ~~~

-To insert a new ad into the list
+To insert a new ad into the list, send the data to the `add-ad` URI.